 Unexpected events and me

-While walking around between freezers I realised that not only I am pissed off but, most importantly, confused.
+While walking among freezers I realised that not only I am pissed off but, most importantly, confused.
 I just didn’t seem to be able to make an alternative choice.
 There was nothing there that I would be happy to eat and consider that ‘proper dinner’.

 I really thought that I’m better with situations that don’t go according to a plan.
 But possibly this is because most of the time I don’t have any plan.
 I wonder now if not having a plan is a coping strategy?
 And then, if it is, is it a good one or should I change it?